julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 ![bg right:40%](https://raw.githubusercontent.com/julien-arino/3MC-course-epidemiological-modelling/main/FIGS/FredBrauer_2007-05-13.jpg)
 # In Memoriam - Fred Brauer

-Fred Brauer was a friend and mentor to many worldwide and an * of Mathematical Epidemiology in Canada
+Fred Brauer was a friend and mentor to many worldwide and an *éminence grise* of Mathematical Epidemiology in Canada

 I was privileged to learn from him and teach math epi with him in a wide variety of settings